s-huggins/fd/README.md

 Unresolved issue: Propagating updated extension state to all open tabs from the background service worker - e.g. if I toggle the theme in one tab, all other tabs should now use that new theme in their content scripts.
 Currently unimplemented as the Chrome messaging API was producing errors.

 ### Areas for improvement
-Some UI actions (for instance saving a summary) could do with improved visual feedback that the action was successful Undo/Redo of deletion in the library would be helpful The optional stretch goals all sound very good
+Some UI actions (for instance saving a summary) could do with improved visual feedback that the action was successful.
+Undo/Redo of deletion in the library would be helpful.
+The optional stretch goals all sounded very good.